-The registration period for six-weeks 2 mini-term courses occurs well in advance prior to the start of the six-weeks 2 mini-term.
-Continuing students, who are already enrolled in full term courses, should complete registration for upcoming six-weeks 2 mini-term courses by the close of business on day twenty (20) of the full-term.
-Additionally, students must sign a Mini-Term Consent Form when registering for the upcoming second mini-term courses.
+The registration period for six-week 2 mini-term courses occurs well in advance prior to the start of the six-week 2 mini-term.
+Continuing students, who are already enrolled in full term courses, should complete registration for upcoming six-week 2 mini-term courses by the close of business on day twenty (20) of the full-term.
+Additionally, students must sign a Mini-Term Consent Form when registering for the upcoming six-week 2 mini-term courses.